Menu

 • Plan time to visit the various National Parks.
 They are spectacular.

-• If you are a Game of Thrones fan, some of the show was filmed here.
+• If you are a Game of Thrones fan, some of the shows were filmed here.
 You can take a tour or drive out yourself.

-• Be adventurous with sampling Icelandic food.
-From puffins, sharks, whales, and horses, they do have interesting options!
+• Be adventurous when sampling Icelandic food.
+They do have interesting options, including puffins, sharks, whales, and horses!
 We have tried them all, and they were all excellent!

-• The cuisine in Iceland was exceptional.
-The presentation was beautiful and elegant, even in the simplest of places.
-It is obvious they take great pride in their food.
-The flavors, the colors, and the freshness were excellent.
+• Iceland’s cuisine was exceptional.
+Even in the simplest places, the presentation was beautiful and elegant.
+It is obvious that they take great pride in their food.
+The flavors, colors, and freshness were excellent.
 It could even be the highlight of your trip.
-Restaurants often are full so make reservations!
+Restaurants often are full, so make reservations!

 • The Blue Lagoon may sound touristy, but it is magnificent and unique.
 Joelle has been there three times, Ryan once, while in the dead of winter, and would return tomorrow.
-Absolutely worth the time.
+It is absolutely worth the time.
 It is a splurge but well worth it at least once.
 Schedule it on your last day before flying out.
-They store luggage, have buses to the airport, which is minutes away, and what a way to relax before your flight: Book early; this place books out months in advance.
+They store luggage and have buses to the airport, which is minutes away.
+What a way to relax before your flight: Book early; this place books out months in advance.

 • Iceland’s geology draws many but presents some unique risks and safety concerns.
 Tread carefully off the beaten path and do your research before going!